-This burst only lasted 0.2 seconds, so it would not have been confused with the "long" gamma-ray bursts that have been the focus of this chapter.
-That time scale put it, however, in the range of the "short" bursts.
-The teams of astronomers who analyzed the data, including my colleague Rob Duncan, deduced that such a burst could be easily be observed to great distances.
-They concluded that the BATSE sample of short bursts almost surely contained such magnetar bursts, perhaps half of all the short bursts it saw.
+New insight into the nature of some of the short gamma-ray bursts came with the bright soft gamma-ray repeater magnetar outburst that was detected on December 27, 2004 (Chapter 8, Section 10).
+This burst again began with a brief, intense, highly energetic spike that lasted only 0.2 seconds.
+As for the 1998 burst, that time scale put it in the range of the "short" gamma-ray bursts.
+The 2004 spike was, however, 100 times brighter than the initial spike of the 1998 burst.
+The teams of astronomers who analyzed the 2004 data, including my colleague Rob Duncan, deduced that such a burst could easily be observed to great distances, far beyond our Galaxy.
+They concluded that the BATSE sample of short bursts almost surely contained such magnetar bursts, perhaps half of all the short bursts BATSE detected.

 The conclusion still seems to be that such bursts cannot account for all the short bursts, so this story is yet to fully unfold.
 Swift will play a key role here, as it was designed to do.
-Swift should be able to observe these magnetar bursts to great distances and discover several a year.
-Swift has already seen several short bursts, but there was no host galaxy in the direction of the sky, so these must have been the "other" non-magnetar bursts, the source of which remains a mystery.
+Swift should be able to observe these magnetar bursts to great distances and discover several a year, if they occur as often as the optimistic estimates.
+Swift has already seen several short bursts, but there was no host galaxy in their direction of the sky, so these must have been the "other" non-magnetar bursts, the source of which remains a mystery.